help-me-mom/ng-mocks/README.md

 ## MockComponent(s)

-* Mocked component with the same selector
+- Mocked component with the same selector
-* Inputs and Outputs with alias support
+- Inputs and Outputs with alias support
-* Each component instance has its own EventEmitter instances for outputs
+- Each component instance has its own EventEmitter instances for outputs
-* Mocked component templates are ng-content tags to allow transclusion
+- Mocked component templates are ng-content tags to allow transclusion
-* Allows ng-model binding (You will have to add FormsModule to TestBed imports)
+- Allows ng-model binding (You will have to add FormsModule to TestBed imports)
+- Mocks Reactive Forms (You will have to add ReactiveFormsModule to TestBed imports)
+    - __simulateChange - calls `onChanged` on the mocked component bound to a FormControl
+    - __simulateTouch - calls `onToched` on the mocked component bound to a FormControl
-* exportAs support
+- exportAs support

 ### Usage Example
 ```typescript